Slantwise convection and heat transport in icy moon oceans: Flux-gradient relation of the heat transport

-where $C_r=2.009$ is fitted using simulations at $\theta = 60^\circ$.
-Alternative formulations using best-fit exponents in the convective Rossby number were tested and found to yield similar performance (Fig.~S4).
-Notably, Equation~\ref{eq:scaling-r} implies that $H_r \to \infty$ at the pole, leading to $B_r \to 0$, which is consistent with the expected horizontal isotropy and agrees with simulation results showing $B_r/B_z \approx 0.1\%$ in all cases with $\theta = 90^\circ$ (Table~\ref{tab:output}).
+where $C_s=2.009$ is fitted using simulations at $\theta = 60^\circ$.
+Alternative formulations using best-fit exponents in the natural Rossby number for heat transport in the radial direction ($\mathrm{Ro}^*_s=B_s^{1/2}(2\Omega)^{-3/2}H_s^{-1}$) were tested and found to yield similar performance (Fig.~S5).
+Notably, Equation~\ref{eq:scaling-r} implies that $H_s \to \infty$ at the pole, leading to $B_s \to 0$, which is consistent with the expected horizontal isotropy and agrees with simulation results showing $B_s/B_z \approx 0.1\%$ in all cases with $\theta = 90^\circ$ (Table~\ref{tab:output}).
+At lower latitudes, the tilt between the rotation axis and gravity breaks isotropy, generating correlated radial velocity and temperature anomalies that drive net radial heat transport (Fig.~S2).
 For most simulations, this scaling predicts radial heat flux with errors below 15\%.

-Excluding the simulations without zonal jets, $L60_{2L_x0.5L_y}$ and $L60_{\mathrm{drag}}$ (open markers, discussed separately in Supplementary Text S3), the largest deviations occur in $L15_{\mathrm{Ctrl}}$ (red star) and $L15_{0.625\Omega}$ (red square).
+Zonal jets influence the radial heat transport but have little effect on the heat transport along the rotation axis.
+This likely occurs because zonal jets are primarily barotropic along the rotation axis but have strong radial shear (Fig.~\ref{fig:flow_fields}).
+The radial shear deflects the flow, reducing the efficiency of radial heat transport \cite{aurnou2008convective,guervilly2017multiple}.
+Consequently, simulations without steady zonal jets exhibit stronger radial heat transport, producing a weaker buoyancy gradient than predicted.
+In simulations without zonal jets ($L60_{2L_x0.5L_y}$ and $L60_{\mathrm{drag}}$) and those with strongly meandering zonal jets ($L15_{\mathrm{Ctrl}}$ and $L15_{0.625\Omega}$; see Fig.~S6), the scaling tends to overestimate the buoyancy contrast (or equivalently, underestimate the buoyancy flux) in the radial direction.
 Even in these cases, the predicted values remain within a factor of 3 (Fig.~\ref{fig:scaling}b).
-Notably, both $L15_{\mathrm{Ctrl}}$ and $L15_{0.625\Omega}$ exhibit strongly meandering zonal jets, in contrast to the straight and steady jets observed in other simulations (Fig.~S5).